Course Aims and Objectives

-The Certificate offers an opportunity for potential football coaches to be supported in developing the knowledge of how effectively plan, conduct and evaluating football coaching sessions.
+The Certificate offers an opportunity for potential football coaches to be supported in developing the knowledge of how to effectively plan, conduct and evaluate football coaching sessions.
 It will also introduce the candidates to an appreciation of the principles of the game, both attacking and defending, and how to utilise this knowledge for invasion games.

 The course will introduce a number of key aspects related to the role of a football coach in working with youth players.
-These are delivered via home based study tasks and Tutor delivered workshops.
+These are delivered via home-based study tasks and Tutor delivered workshops.
 The course will introduce some key aspects in the following:

 - The roles, skills and qualities of a football coach

 - Developing session plans and associated information for planning

 - Preparation for potential accidents, illnesses and emergencies

 - A consideration of coaching styles